kzl/knn-movie-recommender/README.md

 ### Installation

 Compile model.cpp into any directory.
-Save the movies and ratings csv files into a folder called 'data' in the same directory.
+Save the movies and ratings csv files into a folder called "data" in the same directory.

 ### Running